 Lighting time in poor conditions (measured) | 1.31 hr. |

-Hampton Bay offers their Solar Landscape Path Lights in multiple sets.
-This makes it easy to line them up on both sides of a pathway.
-We found that the ground level brightness peaked at 2.5 lux, while hand level was much lower, at just 0.21 lux.
-Both levels are too dim to properly light walkways, but compared to other path lights, these are brighter and create an enchanting ambiance around them.
-They're great if you're looking to add some stylish decoration.
+Hampton Bay offers their Solar Landscape Path Lights product in multiple sets, making it easy to line lights up on both sides of a pathway.
+We found that their ground level brightness peaked at 2.5 lux, while hand level was much lower, at just 0.21 lux.
+Both levels were too dim to properly light walkways, but compared to other path lights, these are brighter and create great ambiance and a stylish decorative component.

 When charged in the bright sunlight of a clear summer day, these lights stayed on for 19 hours and 57 minutes.
 That's long enough to last for two nights.
-It's a nice feature that even if the next day is cloudy and you can't recharge them, the stored charge will keep them lit.
-On the flip side, when charged in poor weather, the lights only lasted for one hour and 19 minutes.
-They'll turn off almost immediately, leaving you in the dark when you get home.
+We liked that the stored charge kept them lit on the next cloudy day .
+On the flip side, when charged in poor weather, the lights only lasted for one hour and 19 minutes, which means you’ll be in the dark when you arrive home.

 The frame is made of plastic, but the lighting cover is glass, making them fairly weather-resistant.
 They're less likely to degrade over time compared to all-plastic options.
-In our waterproofing tests, they lit up without any issues even when showered with water, so there’s little risk of failing due to light rain.
-On the downside, the installation options are limited, and you can't adjust the light intensity or color, making them less versatile.
+In our waterproofing tests, they lit up without any issues, even when doused with water, so there’s little risk of it failing due to light rain.
+On the downside, the installation options are limited, and you can't adjust the light intensity or color, making this product a less versatile choice.

 ---|---|